 The Sandbox realm provides a lower throughput level, a lower maximum number of transactions allowed per day and other restrictions.
 This realm is intended to be a place where developers may safely develop and test their applications as they interact with the network services API.
-You can learn more about the Sandbox realm in the Getting Started Guide: Sandbox Realm.

 NOTE: After an app account has been promoted from the Sandbox realm to the Production realm, the app account will have fewer editable fields in both realms.

 If you haven't already, become a member of the AT&T Developer Program.
 Then, sign-in and go to the AT&T Pricing page.
 Click the Upgrade to Premium button to get started.

 If you are the Administrator for an Organization, you'll create an Organization Profile, in which you'll tell us about your Organization.
 You'll need to designate yourself as the Organization Profile Administrator, who has the authority to sign Legal Agreements, and who will manage the users who are associated with the Organization.